Itineraries

 Is five days enough for gorillas and safari in Rwanda?

-Yes, if the route is disciplined and you accept a relatively full schedule.
+Yes, if you keep the route focused and accept a relatively full schedule.

 Does this route replace a slower Rwanda trip?